koyo-jakanees/urban-memory/README.md

 # urban-memory
 github suggested the name of this repo..
 PyQt5 stroll

-## pyqt components on ui, code sundays
+## pyqt, pyside components on ui, code sundays:

+random follow through and testing of blogs I read.